ChickenProp/chickenprop.github.com/drafts/the-effect-pattern.md

 So [here's the app](https://ellie-app.com/6XP8K8dLqZda1).
 It has a number, and a button to increase the number by one, and a button to multiply it by two.
 When you press one of those buttons, the number gets "saved to the server"; normally that would be an http request, but we emulate that by just sending a time delayed response.
 There's a message telling you whether the number has been successfully saved yet.

 Actually, most of the app supports increasing the number by any integer, and multiplying it by any integer.
 That's not implemented in the view though.
-The Watsonian justification for this is that the developer has a habit of overengineering things.
-The Doylist justification is that it makes the interesting bits more interesting, but not significantly more complicated; and the view code is boring.
+The [Watsonian](https://scifi.stackexchange.com/questions/109910/what-do-the-terms-doylist-doylian-and-watsonian-mean) explanation for this is that the developer has a habit of overengineering things.
+The Doylist explanation is that it makes the interesting bits more interesting, but not significantly more complicated; and the view code is boring.

 The bug is: if you press buttons quickly, the "saved" message will temporarily be wrong.
 You've sent two messages to the server, and one hasn't come back yet; the number that's been saved is not the number on display.
-Silly, but I think a decent demonstration of a common and serious class of bug.
+Silly, but I think it works as a demonstration.

 (There are surely also bugs related to the size of numbers, but I'm not interested in those right now.
-Additionally, a real life server would have additional problems like "sometimes requests will fail" and "sometimes requests will be handled out of order"; the second in particular is hairy, but I haven't emulated these possibilities.)
+Additionally, a real life server would have other problems like "sometimes requests will fail" and "sometimes requests will be handled out of order"; the second in particular is hairy, but I haven't emulated these possibilities.)

 Here's the update function: